How close can an air conditioner be to a property line?

 Final thoughts

-The installation of an air conditioner comes with benefits that you get to enjoy, particularly keeping your space cool during summer days.
 It is important, however, to take into account some of the requirements that come with having an external air conditioning unit in your yard, such as setbacks.

-Different areas require air conditioners to be positioned on one’s property in a way that does not disrupt the peace of their neighbours.
 Setbacks stipulate how close an outside AC unit can be to a property line, and this needs to be adhered to.
 Different locations and areas set different setbacks.